 Arc Humanities Press publishes scholarly research across premodern interdisciplinary studies from its registered office in Yorkshire.
 It takes in the late antique, medieval, and early modern periods from a global perspective; area studies (within and beyond Europe); digital humanities; and research that fosters better public engagement in, and understanding, of the past and the links the premodern world has with the contemporary world.
-It also publishes “edgy” research into medieval and early-modern studies.
+It aims to publish “edgy” research into medieval and early-modern studies.
 Among its other functions, Arc Humanities Press operates as the dedicated publishing house for the learned society for medievalists, the CARMEN Worldwide Medieval Network.
 By sharing the global perspective of CARMEN and the latest international collaborative research projects, Arc Humanities Press publishes cutting-edge work that links research into the past with today’s world.

 Both presses share the same principles: the same acceptance standards, rapid turn-round times, newest digital policies, including full Open Access compliance, and global distribution.